Deep Dive into German Adjective Endings

 - Ich mag kleine Hunde. (“Hunde” is plural and serves as the sentence’s direct object, so it takes the accusative case.
 No article is used here.
 For plural nouns in the accusative case without an article, the adjective “klein” takes the ending -e.)

-German adjective endings fall into three main categories: those used with definite articles, those used with indefinite articles/possessive articles, and those used without any articles.
+German adjective endings in the nominative, accusative, dative, and genitive cases fall into three main categories: those used with definite articles, those used with indefinite articles/possessive articles, and those used without any articles.
 The endings depend on the articles or determiners that precede the adjective, as well as the case, gender, and number of the noun.

 Let’s look at some German sentences using the noun “Mitarbeiter” (male employee) with a definite article to understand how the adjective endings change.